 Sir Alex Ferguson’s legacy at Manchester United will live long in the football history books and it will take someone truly remarkable to overtake him as the Premier League’s greatest manager.

-United haven’t had so much joy since his retirement, though, with three sackings in just the six seasons since his departure.
+United haven’t had so much joy since his retirement, though, with four sackings in just the nine seasons since his departure.

 We’ve had a look back at each of those campaigns since the Scot departed and ranked them from worst to best.

 It was never going to be an easy task to take over from Fergie at Old Trafford, but this was a bit of a disaster.

 David Moyes was the man trusted with the job and, apart from winning the Community Shield, early signs weren’t too promising, with United making their worst start to a campaign since 1989.

 Amid the results was a farcical summer window where they failed to land almost every target they had.
 Aside from Marouane Fellaini, of course.